kejonaMC/GeyserUpdater/README.md

 ### `Auto-Update-Geyser`:
 *Default:* `false`

-If enabled, GeyserUpdater will check for a newer version of Geyser on server startup and on an interval specified by the next option.
-If a newer build exists, it will be downloaded.
+If enabled, GeyserUpdater will check for new Geyser builds on server start, and on the interval specified by `Auto-Update-Interval`.
+If a new build exists, it will be downloaded.

 ### `Auto-Update-Interval`:
 *Default:* `24`

 The interval in hours between each auto update check.

 ### `Auto-Restart-Server`:
 *Default:* `false`